 - Select a combination of solutions that suit your situation best.

 With proper planning and implementation, you can successfully handle roof runoff, even without traditional gutters.
-For choosing the best option on how to handle roof runoff without gutters, this guide can be a solution.
+This guide can be a solution for choosing the best option to handle roof runoff without gutters.